AmitS1009/R-W-Ai-Agent/README.md

 # Crew-AI: Automated Blog Generation from YouTube

 ## Description
-This project leverages [CrewAI](https://github.com/joaomdmoura/crewAI) to create an AI-driven crew of agents that:
+This project leverages [CrewAI] to create an AI-driven crew of agents that:
-- **Research** YouTube videos on AI, ML, DL, and Data Science.
+- **Research** Black Hole.
 - **Generate blog content** from the video content automatically.

 The system consists of: